-When it comes to working at height, scaffolding is an essential part of gaining access to properties safely and efficiently.
-Before it can be erected for a construction project, the scaffolding poles and accessories are transported to the site via trucks, and are then dismantled and taken off again to start the next project.
-Trying to limit the number of trucks it takes to transport the scaffolding platform to and from each site is a great way to reduce your company’s carbon emissions – but how can you achieve this safely?
+Before scaffolding can be erected for a construction project, the scaffolding poles and accessories are transported to the site via trucks, and are then dismantled and taken off again to start the next project.
+Limiting the number of trucks used to transport scaffolding to and from each site is a great way to reduce your company’s carbon emissions.

-If it’s possible to use lightweight scaffolding for your upcoming project, then it’s certainly a good idea to do so.
-Due to the design of lightweight scaffolding, which is produced from aluminium, it is much less heavy than traditional types and can be transported between sites easily.
+If the option for lightweight scaffolding is available for your upcoming project, then it’s highly recommended to do so.
+Due to the design of aluminium scaffolding, it is much lighter than traditional types and meaning it can be transported between sites easily.
 Fewer journeys will need to be taken as you’ll be able to fit more scaffolding poles and accessories on each vehicle, and your company’s trucks will inevitably use less fuel when transporting lighter equipment.
 Of course, there are some circumstances where using lightweight scaffolding won’t be suitable, but it’s good practice to consider how different types of equipment can lessen your environmental impact.

 There are many techniques for driving efficiently, including: